Swapnil-Pramanik/Synergy-Sphere/README.md

      - Option B: Use the Node helper (auto-creates DB/tables/seeds): npm run db:init
   3) Start the backend API (port 4000 by default)
      - npm run server
-  4) Start the frontend (Vite dev server on port 5173 by default)
+  4) Start the frontend (Vite dev server on port 3000 by default)
     - npm run dev

-  Then open http://localhost:5173 in your browser.
-The frontend calls the API at VITE_API_URL (default http://localhost:4000).
+Then open http://localhost:3000 in your browser.
+During development, the frontend proxies /api requests to http://localhost:4000 automatically, so you don’t need to set VITE_API_URL.
+In production builds, the frontend calls the API at VITE_API_URL (default http://localhost:4000).
 Set VITE_API_URL in a .env file if your backend runs elsewhere.

   ## Configuration
   Frontend: